thbe/puppet-ssmtp/README.md

 ### Setup requirements

 You need to activate the EPEL repository before you can setup the SSMTP instance.
-If you use a rpm based system from the RedHat family you can use my yum module:
+If you use a rpm based system from the RedHat family you can use my yum module (thbe-yum):

 ```puppet
 class { "::yum": repo_epel => true }